koszanski/proc-esport-site/README.md

 * PHP

 To deploy, extract onto working directory of LAMP/WAMP stack installation.
-Make sure you have a MySQL database install and use the provided SQL dump file to create a schema template.
+Make sure you have a MySQL database install and use the provided SQL dump file in MySQL Workbench to import a template schema with some sample data.
 Refer to includes/dbconfig.php if you need to change SQL server variables.
 Default admin login has password "admin", be sure to change!